xiaoyeye/TFvelo/README.md

 # TFvelo

 This is the code of TFvelo: gene regulation inspired RNA velocity estimation.
-Paper is avaliable at: [Li, J., Pan, X., Yuan, Y., & Shen, H. B. (2023).
-TFvelo: gene regulation inspired RNA velocity estimation. bioRxiv, 2023-07](https://doi.org/10.1101/2023.07.12.548785).
+Paper is avaliable at: [Li, Jiachen, et al. "TFvelo: gene regulation inspired RNA velocity estimation." bioRxiv (2023): 2023-07](https://doi.org/10.1101/2023.07.12.548785).

 Due to the wide usage of scvelo (Bergen, Volker, et al. "Generalizing RNA velocity to transient cell states through dynamical modeling."
 Nature biotechnology 38.12 (2020): 1408-1414, [link](https://scvelo.readthedocs.io/en/stable/)) and its clean, well-organized codes, we develop TFvelo based on the framework of scvelo.